 Applications for this programme can be submitted online at www.pac.ie

-‘Returning to academic studies after nine years as a working mother of four children, I needed to find a college course that would benefit my work/career, a college with good facilities and be accessible in terms of travel, In WIT, I found all three!
+‘Returning to academic studies after nine years as a working mother of four children, I needed to find a college course that would benefit my work/career, a college with good facilities and be accessible in terms of travel, in this MSc, I found all three!
 While I found the Postgraduate Diploma in nursing challenging in many ways, completing the course provided me with the building blocks and confidence to pursue my area of interest to Masters level.
 The Masters programme in comparison was less challenging due to the programme schedule.
-By far the most valuable resource WIT has is its academic staff without whose support, guidance and friendship I would certainly not have succeeded or enjoyed the programmes as much.
-Overall I would say that studying at WIT has been really beneficial to me in many ways and would recommend it to any busy prospective student!’
+By far the most valuable resource this programme has is its academic staff without whose support, guidance and friendship I would certainly not have succeeded or enjoyed the programmes as much.
+Overall I would say that studying here has been really beneficial to me in many ways and would recommend it to any busy prospective student!’

 Yvonne Murphy, Postgraduate Diploma in Nursing/Master of Science in Nursing (Mental Health Nursing)